google-github-actions/deploy-cloudrun/README.md

     ZIP: 'zap'
     ```

+    When specified as KEY=VALUE pairs, the same escaping rules apply as
+    described in `env_vars`.
+You do not have to escape YAML or JSON.

 -   `secrets`: (Optional) List of key=value pairs to use as secrets.
 These can
     either be injected as environment variables or mounted as volumes.
 All
     existing environment secrets and volume mounts will be retained.